HOW MONEY HAS EVOLVED TO FIT TODAY’S ONLINE TRANSACTION.

 The legal tender was the core of brick and mortar business.
 The plastic money is core of today’s on-line business.
 To ignore the role of plastic money in our present day is a disaster because the customer is not the guy who lives down the street but another person in a foreign country.
 Let’s all appreciate that we have from far to be where we are today.

-Have a question for Francis?
-Ask or leave a comment below!
+Have a question for Francis or want to leave a comment?
+Click here.